Can a meeting change how the Twelve Steps are read?

 Can we change the format to suit our meeting’s needs?

 Your meeting is free to adjust the suggested format in anyway your group conscience decides.
-You may use as much or as little of the format as your group wants, although reading at least One of the Twelve Steps is encouraged as it lets newcomers know they are in an OA meeting.
-The only firm requirement is that you read the Twelve Steps and Twelve Traditions and The OA Twelve Concepts of Service as they are written, to respect the group conscience of the World Service Business Conference who represent OA as a whole.
+You may use as much or as little of the format as your group wants, although reading the Twelve Steps and the Twelve Traditions is encouraged as it lets newcomers know they are in an OA meeting.
+When reading the Twelve Steps, Twelve Traditions, and the Twelve Concepts of OA Service, they must be read as written, to respect the group conscience of the World Service Business Conference who represent OA as a whole.

-Can we limit who attends our special focus meeting?
+Can we limit who attends our specific-focus meeting?

 The only requirement for OA membership is the desire to stop eating compulsively.
-OA asks, but does not require, members to honor the focus of special focus meetings.
+OA asks, but does not require, members to honor the focus of specific-focus meetings.
 If a person genuinely wishes to attend any OA meeting, you cannot ask them to leave.
-You can speak with them on how they can honor the intention of the meeting.
+You can speak with them about how they can honor the intention of the meeting.

 How can I start a new meeting?

 An OA group as defined in Overeaters Anonymous, Inc. Bylaws, Subpart B is: two or more persons meeting together to practice the Twelve Steps and Twelve Traditions of Overeaters Anonymous, guided by the Twelve Concepts of OA Service; all who have the desire to stop eating compulsively are welcome in the group; no member is required to practice any actions in order to remain a member or to have a voice (share at a meeting); as a group they have no affiliation other than OA; and it has affiliated as an Overeaters Anonymous group by registering with the World Service Office.

 More information is available in our How to Start a Meeting of Overeaters Anonymous guide.

 Purchase a New Group Starter Kit from the Bookstore.